HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

      "additionalProperties": false
    }

+The meaning of the specific values of the ``type`` property are defined in the next section.

 Staging area types
 ~~~~~~~~~~~~~~~~~~

-- ``normal`` contains a complete set of metadata and data files.
-Usually, this is the original staging area used to import the metadata files for the first time to Terra.
-It can have multiple file versions of a metadata entity identified by a uuid.
+-  ``complete``: The staging area contains a complete set of metadata entities,
+   descriptors  and data files.
+Usually, this is the original staging area used
+   to import the metadata entities into TDR for the first time.
+It can have
+   multiple versions of a metadata entity.

-- ``delta`` contains exclusively altered (added, deleted or updated) (meta)data.
+-  ``delta``: The staging area contains exclusively altered (added, deleted or
-  The specifics are defined in `Altering data and metadata`_ and `Types of data and metadata alterations`_.
+   updated) (meta)data.
+The specifics are defined in `Altering data and
+   metadata`_ and `Types of data and metadata alterations`_.

-- ``updated`` contains a complete set of metadata files for a project.
-It contains only the latest version of a metadata file.
-The data files may not exist in this staging area if they have already been imported to Terra before.
+-  ``update``: The staging area contains a complete set of metadata entites and
+   descriptors, and a subset of data files.
+It contains only the latest version
+   of each metadata entity and descriptor.
+A data file may be absent from the
+   staging area if, at the time the staging area is imported, the file is
+   already present in TDR and matches the content hashes (CRC32C or SHA256)
+   specified in the descriptor.

 Object naming
 ~~~~~~~~~~~~~